CESNET/coliot/README.md

 ### Description

 ### Interfaces
-- Input: One UniRec interface you must specific in template file.
+- Input: One UniRec interface, which you must specify in the template file.

 ### Parameters
 #### Common TRAP parameters